 Do you consider yourself to be a stressed out person?
 Do little things throughout the day seem like they can’t be controlled?
 If you have any feelings along those lines, let me say…I’m there with you.
 Now, I’m not here to make this a “bring me down” post.
 I’m here to lift your spirits up and show you why blogging is therapeutic.
 Just think, if little things bother you or you feel things aren’t going your way…what do you usually do?
 Well, those of us who are usually glued to our computers like to blog.
 Why?
 Simple, its therapeutic

-Now why is it therapeutic?
+Now, why Blogging is therapeutic?

 You may be wondering why I am writing this post?
 Without going into much detail, I had a family emergency today that really affected me.
 Luckily everything is alright, but things could have been worse.
 So, this goes back to why I am writing this post.
 I feel blogging is a wonderful outlet and great way to remove stress (that I experienced today) and feel free.
 This post is an example of me escaping the real world and interacting with people who share similar interests as I do.
 What can be better than putting your normal routine day on the shelf for a little while and just write about what interests you?
 I think blogging is the ultimate medicine.
 If you’re still in doubt that blogging cannot be therapeutic; let me break down 7 reasons as to why it is.